-Healthier takeaway choices
+Healthier takeaway choices include:

 Salads – Choose ones with lots of colourful non-starchy vegetables with some protein (legumes, salmon, nuts/seeds, egg, poultry or lean meats) and/or whole grains (eg quinoa or buckwheat) to help you feel fuller for longer.